Spice up your inbox with FREE German recipes and a free recipe ebook!

 Instructions:

 1. If the roast is covered with cornmeal, then wash that off.
 Empty one can of sauerkraut into slow cooker.
+Layer apple and onion slices over the sauerkraut.
 Place meat on top.

 2. Cover with second can of sauerkraut.